IntroductionProgIS/Exercise1/README.md

 <p align="center"><img src="/img/tempconvV.jpg" width="150" align="middle"></p>

-4) The `textFieldCListener` reads a floating value in the Celsius text box when the user press "enter", convert it from Celsius to Fahrenheit, and write the result in the Fahrenheit text box.
+4) The `textFieldCListener` reads a floating value in the Celsius text box when the user press "enter", converts it from Celsius to Fahrenheit, and writes the result in the Fahrenheit text box.
 Associate this event handler to the text box of the Celsius value.
 5) Fill in the `textFieldFListener` in order to do the conversion from Fahrenheit to Celsius.
 Associate it with the text box of the Fahrenheit value.
 6) The `buttonCloseListener` closes the window.
 Associate it to the close button.
 7) The `buttonResetListener` empties both text boxes.
 Associate it to the reset button.